Jayaranjani/messenger-authentication-okta-integration-blueprint/blueprint/index.md

 ### Run the sample app

-You can run the sample app locally or from the blueprint repo.
+You can run the sample app locally or from the Blueprint repo.

 :::primary
-**Note**: Regardless of where you run the sample app from, you need a Genesys Cloud user account in order for it to work.
-Our sample app uses [Okta Sign-In using SDK](#configure-authenticated-messenger) approach.
+**Note**: Regardless of the location from where you run the sample app, you need a Genesys Cloud user account in order for it to work.
+Our sample app uses the [Okta Sign-In using SDK](#configure-authenticated-messenger) approach.
 :::

-To run the sample app from the blueprint repo:
+To run the sample app from the Blueprint repo:

 1. Click [here](https://genesyscloudblueprints.github.io/messenger-authentication-okta-integration-blueprint/oauth.html "Goes to the sample app").

-2. Enter the environment and deployment id configured With Okta.
-Click Submit.
+2. Enter the environment and deployment Id configured with Okta and click **Submit**.

 3. Enter the client credentials for authenticated web messaging.